 Apple is cunning, some could argue it’s just good business.
 Most of us (die-hard Apple fans) want to own their latest, coolest, shiniest gadgets.
 Apple knows this!
-To make sure we upgrade our iPad Pros, they made a new Apple Pencil that is not compatible with previous-generation iPad Pros, making us feeling left out and irrelevant; ancient even!
+To make sure we upgrade our iPad Pros, they made a new Apple Pencil that is not compatible with previous-generation iPad Pros, making us feel left out and irrelevant; ancient even!

 The new charging setup makes more sense.
 Wireless charging is so 21st century!
-The double tap shortcut on the Apple Pencil 2 is great.
+The double-tap shortcut on the Apple Pencil 2 is great.
 I turned mine off though; I am not yet comfortable using it.
-When writing, I fidget a lot with the stylus, unintentionally activating the double tap shortcut.
+When writing, I fidget a lot with the stylus, unintentionally activating the double-tap shortcut.

-Not everything about the Apple pencil 2 is amazing though.
+Not everything about the Apple Pencil 2 is amazing though

 I could be wrong, but I’m not going to find out because I am keeping my Apple Pencil 2 and the iPad Pro 2018 separate.
 Until I purchase an Apple Pencil case, it stays in its box.
-It doesn’t take long to charge anyway, I doubt I’ll have any trouble with my battery running out while taking notes.
+It doesn’t take long to charge anyway, so I doubt I’ll have any trouble with my battery running out while taking notes.